Hi there!

 About Mai Vang.

 I was involved in grassroots campaigning for Salem City Council by knocking on doors and talking to my neighbors.
-Afterwards, I externed for the councilor where I got to know Salem on a wider scale on a variety of issues—public health, emergency responses, and municipality services.
+Afterward, I interned for the councilor where I got to know Salem on a wider scale on a variety of issues—public health, emergency responses, and municipality services.

-For a short bit after, I worked as a law and policy law clerk for a house representative before stepping away to focus on starting my legal career.
+For a short bit after, I worked as a law and policy law advisor for a Oregon House Representative before stepping away to focus on starting my legal career.